mattshiel/MathAttack/README.md

 **Projectile speed** is dependent on where the user taps on the screen.
 Tapping closer to the weapon will cause a slow velocity, whereas tapping further away from the weapon will fire a **quick shot.**

+All fonts, backgrounds, resources and sprites were designed by me for an authentic feel.

 All of these features were considered in advance with the goal of furthering the interactivity of the app.

 ## Tests